-The origins of the waxed cotton used in the Filson garments and in our Australian
+The origins of the waxed cotton used in our Australian

 riding coats go back to a Scottish mill that wove sails for the British clipper